-New construction of single family houses inside the city limits for low-moderate-income citizens is increasing.
-One (1) house is in the process of being built during this reporting period.
-The low interest rates during the past couple of years have been in the favor of the buyers.
-Gap financing, using HOME funds, has provided an opportunity for many persons to afford housing by receiving deferred loans.
+New construction of single family houses inside the city limits for low-moderate-income citizens was stagnant this year.
+The higher interest rates during this year have been in the favor of the sellers.
+Gap financing, using HOME funds, has provided an opportunity for many persons to afford housing by receiving deferred loans, by a couple of our housing partners.